Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ### ls
 - `ls` = list the files in the current directory.
 - A flag can be added to `ls` to list the files in different ways.
-For example, we can add the `-1` flag to force the output to list the files in the current directory with one entry per line.
+- For example, we can add the `-l` flag to list all of the files in the current directory using a long listing format
-    - Try it out: `ls -1`
+	- Try it out: `ls -l`

 - To explore all options to run `ls`, type `man ls`.